-1. Prior to Go-Live, application analysts meet with the stakeholders and sponsors in each area that requires Epic access to understand workflows and system configuration needed to function effectively.
+Prior to Go-Live, application analysts meet with the stakeholders and sponsors in each area that requires Epic access to understand workflows and system configuration needed to function effectively.
 The application analysts and teams concentrate on providing the access necessary to support the validated workflows.
 This is where the role of the Security Team is so important.
 While the application teams are busy granting access, the Security Team should be busy restricting access.

-4. The Security Team must determine a methodology to employ in order to restrict access appropriately.
-There are many methodologies one can employ but when deciding on a methodology to restrict access, the most important consideration is making sure the end result can be easily quantified and reportable.
+The Security Team must determine a methodology to restrict access appropriately.
+There are many methodologies one can employ.
+That said, when deciding on a methodology, the most important consideration is ensuring the end result can be quantified.
 When audits occur, the Security Team should have a comprehensive way to report on who has access to what.
 This is not as easily achievable as one may think.
 As you may be aware, controlling access to activities in Hyperspace can be achieved either through removing the activity or menu record from the role associated with a user, or to remove the security point that grants the access in the first place.
 The key is that it is relatively easy to report on who has a certain security point assigned but not so easy to report on what records are used in a role or profile.

 There are additional considerations when defining a methodology to restrict and report on access within Hyperspace.
 Some sensitive activities are not controlled by any security point.
 There are others that rely on a security point that controls more than just that one activity.
-If the security point is removed, it may remove not only the sensitive activity but other activities that may be required by the user.
+If the security point is removed, it may remove not only the sensitive activity but other activities that required by the user.
 Restricting activities of this nature must be done through the modification of other records such as menus, roles, or profiles.

-6. The Security Team must work closely with the Reporting Workbench to understand–beyond workflow and end-user functionality required–who must access reports/data (especially via the Reporting Workbench).
-As part of the Security Team’s “audit toolbox” Reporting Workbench (RWB) reports should be developed to identify all security classes with sensitive security points.
+The Security Team must work closely with the Reporting Workbench to understand–beyond workflow and end-user functionality required–who must access reports/data.
+As part of the Security Team’s “audit toolbox” Reporting Workbench, reports should be developed to identify all security classes with sensitive security points.
 Columns of the report should include all Linked User Templates that the security class is assigned to.
 Another RWB report can show all users linked to those templates.
-Thus, when the question is asked who has access to modify billing information the Security Team can drill down to every individual that has access.
+Thus, when asked who has access to modify billing information the Security Team can view every individual that has access.